Accessible Learning Labs — Knowledge Resource

 In Practice — Illustrated Scenario

-A mid-sized university faculty had committed to developing a professional learning series for academic staff on inclusive assessment.
-The brief was clear on the surface: six workshops, ninety minutes each, designed to help faculty understand the principles of Universal Design for Learning and apply them to their assessment practices.
-The timeline was set.
-The participants were identified — a mix of tenured faculty, contract instructors, and professional staff in learning design roles.
+A mid-sized university faculty had commissioned a professional learning series for academic staff on inclusive assessment: six workshops, ninety minutes each, focused on Universal Design for Learning and its application to assessment practice.
+The timeline was set and the participants identified — a mix of tenured faculty, contract instructors, and learning design staff.

-The first thing the facilitation team did was sit with the brief rather than design to it.
-Not because the brief was wrong, but because briefs of this kind — professional development on inclusive practice, delivered to faculty, in an institution — carry a great deal of unstated content.
-Who had decided that assessment was the entry point?
-What had happened that made this a priority now?
-Which faculty were in the room, and whose presence — or absence — would shape what could be said?
+The facilitation team's first step was to sit with the brief rather than design immediately to it.
+Briefs of this kind carry significant unstated content: who decided that assessment was the entry point, what had happened to make this a priority now, and whose presence or absence in the room would shape what could be said.

-These questions matter not as procedural due diligence but as facilitation practice.
 The design of any learning environment begins before the first session.
-It begins with the questions you ask before you agree to what you've been asked to do.
+It begins with the questions asked before agreeing to what has been requested.

-Conversations with the faculty's equity and inclusion office, with several department chairs, and with two disability services coordinators surfaced a different picture than the brief implied.
-The immediate trigger for the series was a formal complaint from a student cohort — primarily students with disabilities and students whose first language was not English — about assessment practices in a cluster of required courses.
-The complaint had been resolved through individual accommodation processes, but those processes had been slow, inconsistently applied, and experienced by several students as requiring them to repeatedly justify needs that were already documented.
+Conversations with the faculty's equity office, several department chairs, and disability services coordinators revealed a different picture than the brief implied.
+The immediate trigger was a formal complaint from a student cohort — primarily students with disabilities and students whose first language was not English — about assessment practices in required courses.
+The complaint had been resolved through individual accommodation processes, but those processes had been slow and inconsistently applied, and several students had experienced them as requiring repeated justification of needs already documented.

-The faculty leadership had responded by commissioning the professional development series.
-This was a genuine attempt to address a systemic problem.
-It was also, without careful facilitation design, likely to fail in a specific way: academic staff arriving to a workshop on "inclusive assessment" in the wake of a formal complaint would arrive with their defenses activated.
+The faculty leadership had responded by commissioning the professional development series — a genuine attempt to address a systemic problem.
+Without careful facilitation design, however, it was likely to fail in a specific way: staff arriving to a workshop on inclusive assessment in the wake of a complaint would arrive with defenses activated.
 Whatever the facilitators intended, some participants would experience it as being told they had done something wrong.

 This is a facilitation problem, not a content problem.
-The content of inclusive assessment practice is well-established.
-The challenge is designing a learning environment in which people who feel implicated can genuinely engage rather than become defensive — and in which the emotional and relational dimensions of that engagement are held, not managed away.
+The content of inclusive assessment practice is well established.
+The challenge is designing a learning environment in which people who feel implicated can genuinely engage rather than become defensive.

 Designing the arc

 The series was redesigned from a content-delivery model to a facilitated inquiry model.
-The six workshops were restructured to follow a deliberate arc — one that moved from shared recognition, through honest examination, to collaborative design and commitment.
+The six workshops were restructured to follow a deliberate arc — from shared recognition, through honest examination, to collaborative design and commitment.

 The first workshop did not begin with UDL.
-It began with a question: When have you been in a learning environment where the conditions made it hard for you to do your best thinking?
-Faculty were asked to write for three minutes, in silence, before any discussion.
+It began with a question: When have you been in a learning environment where the conditions made it difficult for you to do your best thinking?
+Participants wrote in silence for three minutes before any discussion.
 This was not an icebreaker.
-It was a designed intervention: by starting with the experience of being a learner in a difficult environment, the workshop located the facilitator and the faculty in the same position — people who know what it is to be constrained by design — before anyone was asked to examine their own design decisions.
+It was a designed intervention — locating the facilitator and the faculty in the same position before anyone was asked to examine their own design decisions.

 This is what it means for the form of facilitation to enact its content.
 The workshop was about how learning environments can exclude.
-It began by creating an experience that everyone in the room shared — the experience of having been a learner for whom something in the design wasn't working.
-Not to deflect from the accountability question, but to create the conditions in which that question could be approached from curiosity rather than defensiveness.
+It began by creating a shared experience of that exclusion — not to deflect from the accountability question, but to create conditions in which that question could be approached from curiosity rather than defensiveness.

-In the third workshop, the series reached its most difficult moment — which had been designed into it.
-Participants were asked to take one of their existing assessments and work through a structured analysis: what does this assessment actually measure?
-Is it measuring the stated learning outcome, or is it measuring something else — facility with a particular format, performance under time pressure, academic writing in a second language?
+In the third workshop, participants were asked to analyze one of their existing assessments: what does it actually measure?
+Is it measuring the stated learning outcome, or something else — facility with a particular format, performance under time pressure, academic writing in a second language?

-For most participants, this exercise produced useful insight with moderate discomfort.
-For two participants — both senior faculty with long-established courses — it produced genuine distress.
-One faculty member pushed back directly: "I've been designing this course for fifteen years.
+For most participants, this produced useful insight with moderate discomfort.
+For two senior faculty with long-established courses, it produced genuine distress.
+One pushed back directly: "I've been designing this course for fifteen years.
 Are you telling me it's been excluding students the whole time?"

 The facilitator did not reassure.
-Reassurance at that moment — "of course not, we're just asking questions" — would have been a form of dishonesty that undermined both the faculty member and the purpose of the workshop.
+Reassurance at that moment would have been dishonest and would have undermined both the faculty member and the purpose of the workshop.
 Instead, the facilitator named what was happening: "That's a real question, and it's worth sitting with rather than resolving too quickly.
-The discomfort you're feeling right now is part of what this work asks of us.
-Can we stay with it for a moment?"
+Can we stay with it?"

 The room was quiet for longer than most professional development facilitators would allow.
-That silence was facilitated — held, rather than filled.
-Several participants spoke into it, including one who said: "I had the same feeling, and I think the honest answer is: probably yes, and probably not intentionally, and that's actually the most important thing to understand."
+That silence was held, not filled.
+Several participants spoke into it, including one who said: "I had the same feeling — and I think the honest answer is: probably yes, probably not intentionally, and that's actually the most important thing to understand."

-This is what inclusive facilitation looks like in practice: not the smooth delivery of content, but the skilled holding of difficulty — the ability to keep a group in productive contact with something hard rather than helping them around it.
+This is what inclusive facilitation looks like in practice: not the smooth delivery of content, but the skilled holding of difficulty — keeping a group in productive contact with something hard rather than helping them around it.

-The facilitators had two choices: redirect the conversation back to the planned task, or stay with what the room had surfaced.
-They stayed — because what had emerged was exactly the kind of information that the systemic capacity building domain requires.
+The facilitators chose to stay with what the room had surfaced — because what had emerged was exactly the information that the systemic capacity building domain requires.
 The barrier was not knowledge or will.
 The barrier was governance.
-And governance is fixable.
+And governance is addressable.

-The conversation produced, organically, a set of recommendations that the faculty group agreed to bring to the next curriculum committee meeting — including a proposal to create a streamlined approval pathway for assessment redesigns explicitly grounded in UDL principles.
+The conversation produced a set of recommendations the faculty group agreed to bring to the next curriculum committee — including a proposal for a streamlined approval pathway for UDL-grounded assessment redesigns.
 None of this had been in the brief.
 All of it was within scope — because the scope of inclusive facilitation is not the session, but what the session makes possible.

-What this illustrates The most significant outcomes of this series were not the ones that were planned.
-They emerged from a design that was responsive enough to follow what the room surfaced — and from facilitation that was skilled enough to hold the difficulty those surfaces brought with them.
+The most significant outcomes of this series were unplanned.
+They emerged from a design responsive enough to follow what the room surfaced, and from facilitation skilled enough to hold the difficulty that surfacing brought.
 The planned content was delivered.
 The unplanned content was where the real capacity building happened.

 Not everything shifted.
-Several faculty members who had been resistant at the outset remained skeptical at the close.
-The governance barriers that surfaced in the co-design session were real, and the proposal to the curriculum committee faced a longer road than participants had hoped.
-One department sent representatives who were present in body and largely absent in participation — a pattern the facilitation team documented carefully and flagged as a signal about where future capacity building work would need to focus.
+Several initially resistant faculty remained skeptical at the close.
+The governance barriers were real, and the proposal to the curriculum committee faced a longer road than participants had hoped.
+One department sent representatives who were present in body and largely absent in participation — a pattern the facilitation team documented and flagged for future capacity building work.

 Inclusive facilitation does not resolve institutional resistance.
-It creates the conditions in which resistance can be seen clearly — and in which the people who are ready to move can do so with shared language and commitment, in ways that build the conditions for others to follow.
-That is a slower and more honest account of what facilitation can do than most institutional briefs allow for.
-It is also a more accurate one.
+It creates conditions in which resistance becomes visible — and in which those ready to move can do so with shared language and commitment, building conditions for others to follow.
+That is a slower and more accurate account of what facilitation can achieve than most institutional briefs allow for.

 ↑ Back to contents